seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 I do; and bear the shame most patiently.

 **DUKE VINCENTIO**
-I’ll teach you how you shall arraign your conscience,
+I'll teach you how you shall arraign your conscience,
 And try your penitence, if it be sound,
 Or hollowly put on.

 **JULIET**
-I’ll gladly learn.
+I'll gladly learn.

 **DUKE VINCENTIO**
-Love you the man that wrong’d you?
+Love you the man that wrong'd you?

 **JULIET**
-Yes, as I love the woman that wrong’d him.
+Yes, as I love the woman that wrong'd him.

 **DUKE VINCENTIO**
 So then it seems your most offenceful act